 - 1.1 By Notice of Appeal received on the 17th day of November, 2020 the Appellant appealed against the determination of the Respondent pursuant to which the net annual value '(the NAV') of the above relevant Property was fixed in the sum of €49,100. - 1.2 The Grounds of Appeal are fully set out in the Notice of Appeal.
-Briefly stated they are as follows:

-"1.
-Orchard House Ltd had been erroneously deemed by the Commissioner of Valuation to be the occupier of the property.
-Tallaght Oakview Ltd has taken over the provision of services to the Technological University Dublin - Tallaght, which is the owner and occupier of the property.
-Therefore, seeking exemption.
+Briefly stated they are as follows: - "1.
+Primary grounds of appeal are that Technological University Dublin Tallaght, are in occupation of the subject property.
+As a result are seeking exemption. - 2.
+Occupied by TU Dublin an educational institution and used exclusively by it for the provision of the educational services and otherwise than for private profit. - 3.
+There has been no "material change of circumstances" since a valuation under section 19. - 4.
+The property does not constitute newly erected or newly constructed relevant property." - 1.3 The Appellant considers that the valuation of the Subject Property ought to have been determined in the sum of €0.